Sustainability & Ethical Sourcing

 Processing

-After harvesting, Salicornia is air- or sun-dried to preserve its nutrients and concentrate its flavor.
-The dried plant is then finely ground into a green powder, known as green salt.
-This process requires no artificial preservatives, bleach, or chemical processing, making it a natural and sustainable alternative to traditional salt.
+After harvesting, Salicornia is carefully dried to preserve its nutrients and flavor.
+The dried plant is then finely ground into a green powder known as green salt.
+This simple process requires no bleaching, artificial additives, or chemical refining.

 Benefits